apparatus/fuge-config/README.md

   .
 ```

-Settings are provided at a global and service level.
-Generally any global settings may be overidden at the container / service level.
+Settings are provided at a global and per service level.
+Generally any global settings may be overridden at the container / service level.
+Global settings are applied to all containers.

 ## Examples
 A simple example is provided below:

 ```
 fuge_global:
+  run_containers: true
   monitor_excludes:
+    - '**/node_modules/**'
+    - '**/.git/**'
-    - /node_modules|\.git|\.log/mgi,
+    - '*.log'
   environment:
     - NODE_ENV=DEV
 frontend: